yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 -------------------------------------------------------------------------------

 * Click the menu item :menuselection:`Raster --> Raster calculator`.
-* Specify an appropriate location for the output layer.
+* Specify your :kbd:`Rasterprac` directory as the location for the output layer.
 * Ensure that the :guilabel:`Add result to project` box is selected.

 In the :guilabel:`Raster bands` list on the left, you will see all the raster